ZLT9/create-modular-tools/README.md

 ![Modular Hoe Recipe](https://github.com/user-attachments/assets/f60031fd-80de-407e-957c-639f032af633)

+> **Note:**
+>
-> **Note**: If molten metal is present in a mold, you cannot add or remove tool modules, but you can still replace existing tool modules.
+> If molten metal is present in a mold, you cannot add or remove tool modules, but you can still replace existing tool modules.

 ## Permanent Tools

 Modular tools do not disappear when broken.
 Instead, they remain in your inventory, so you can repair them later on.

-> **Note**: Broken modular tools retain their enchantments, meaning you can use Mending to repair them with XP, even if they are broken.
->
-> In the current alpha version of Create: Modular Tools, the only way to repair modular tools that don't have Mending is disassembling and reassembling them, which doesn't remove their enchantments.
-> A more robust repair system may be added in a future version.

 ## Enchanting Modules